Agenda

 Jeff Hoag | Owner | Scott Lake Golf & Practice Center

-Join Jeff Hoag, Owner, Scott Lake Golf and Practice Center, and engage with your owner and operator peers as he facilitates his annual Masterminds session involving ownership challenges, solutions and candid conversations across a range of 2022 operational and industry issues owners face — so that you’re prepared for success in 2023!
-Registration is required for this FREE Sunday evening event and a cash bar will be available throughout the session.
-To get your GBC week off to a great start, choose this pre-conference session when you register for GBC23.
+Join Jeff Hoag, Owner of Scott Lake Golf and Practice Center, as he facilitates his annual Masterminds session involving ownership challenges, solutions and candid conversations across a range of 2023 operational and industry issues owners face.
+Engage in a meaningful dialogue with your owner and operator peers to prepare for success in 2024!
+Participation in this session is FREE but pre-registration is required; a cash bar will be available throughout the session.
+Get your GBC week off to a great start by adding this pre-conference session to your GBC24 Full Conference registration.

 7:00 am – 6:00 pm